Category Archives: Blogposts

 One might characterize the poem as Koopman’s attempt to describe the library job he might have enjoyed having, in an alternate universe.
 Appropriately, it was first published in The Library Journal, the official organ of American library associations, where it probably enjoyed a favorable reception among other librarians of venerable Anglophone educational institutions.
 It was then included two years later in a collected volume of Koopman’s poetry, his fifth, entitled The Librarian of the Desert and other poems (Boston, 1908).
 Since readers at that time may have been rather unfamiliar with the topic and its background, Koopman provided the poem with a “prefatory note”: Continue reading

-Early Modern Libyan Manuscripts in the Bibliothèque Nationale de France
+Early Modern Libyan Manuscripts in the Bibliothèque Nationale de France (sources for the study of early modern Libya i)

 A great deal of historical writing on early modern Libya depends on sources written by Westerners, whether colonial archival documents, or travelogues and journals written by travellers, British diplomats’ relatives, and so forth.
 Only recently are local documentary archives coming to light (e.g. the ones in Ghadames).
 But there are also Libyan historical texts from before the colonial era scattered in collections in Libya and elsewhere.
 Here and in some upcoming posts I’ll try to post some brief guides to these resources, many of which still require study and publication.